starcitizen-lug/knowledge-base/wiki/Home.md

 **Nvidia News**

+> (March 15, 2023) **Severe frame drops on 3.18**
+> - We're currently tracking VRAM exhaustion problems on nvidia cards and 3.18.
+Keep an eye on our Discord tech support channel, but no solutions have been found just yet besides switching to AMD.

 > (Jan 27, 2023) **Required DXVK version**
 > - DXVK 2.1 may resolve issues Penguins had with previous versions of DXVK and may perform better without async.
 > - For DXVK 2.0 and prior, Penguins with RTX cards should use [gnusenpai DXVK v1.10.1 or later](https://github.com/gnusenpai/dxvk/releases) to fix the `corrupted size vs. prev_size` error/crash.
 Can be installed manually or from the LUG helper.